Ewen Henderson (musician)

-Ewen Henderson (born 1987) Eòghann Mac Eunraig is a multi-instrumentalist folk musician from Fort William in Scotland.
+Ewen Alistair Henderson (born 1987) Eòghann Mac Eunraig is a multi-instrumentalist folk musician from Mallaig, near Fort William in Scotland.

 Musical career

-Henderson comes from a musical family, with his sisters Megan (of Breabach) and Ingrid and brother Allan (formerly of Blazin' Fiddles) in particular being musicians of renown.
-He started learning the fiddle at the age of five under the tutelage of Aonghas Grant Snr.
+Henderson comes from a musical family, with his sisters Megan (of Breabach) and Ingrid (of Glenfinnan Ceilidh Band) and brother Allan (formerly of Blazin' Fiddles) in particular being musicians of renown.
+He started learning the fiddle at the age of five under the tutelage of Aonghas Grant Snr, the left handed fiddler of Lochaber, who gave Henderson the iconic "Red Tassel".

 Besides fiddle, Ewen regularly performs on bagpipe, penny whistle and piano.
 He is also fluent in Scottish Gaelic and sings in the language.

-He has been a member of Battlefield Band (2010–2014), the Pneumatic Drills and Skipinnish but is currently most often found performing with Mànran, the band he helped found in 2010.
+He has been a member of Battlefield Band (2010–2014), the Pneumatic Drills and Skipinnish but is currently most often found performing with Mànran, the band he helped found in 2010 alongside Gary Innes host of "Take The Floor" on BBC Radio Scotland.
 His Scottish Gaelic singing has been aired on BBC Alba broadcasts.
 Since 2015, Ewen has also performed regularly with World music pioneers the Afro Celt Sound System.